-LABEL DESCRIPTION Active Select this check box to activate your rule.
-You may temporarily deactivate a rule without deleting it by clearing this check box.
-Name Enter a descriptive name for identification purposes for this static MAC address forwarding rule.
+LABEL DESCRIPTION Active elect this check box to activate your rule.
+You may temporarily deactivate a rule without deleting by clearing this check box.
+Name Enter a descriptive name for identification purposes for this static MAC address-forwarding rule.
 MAC Address Enter the MAC address in valid MAC address format, that is, six hexadecimal character pairs.
 Static MAC addresses do not age out.
-VID Enter the VLAN identification number.